-The MicroscoopTM system is a revolutionary platform for conducting hypothesis-free subcellular spatial proteomics.
+The Microscoop® system is a revolutionary platform for conducting hypothesis-free subcellular spatial proteomics.
 It integrates advanced technologies, including real-time ROI recognition, microscopy-guided two-photon illumination, and mechatronics, to enable precise and high-throughput image-guided protein biotinylation.
 This enables the spatially specific labeling of proteins within individual cells at submicron precision.
-The approach has proven highly effective, allowing for the subsequent analysis of biotintagged proteins using mass spectrometry.
+The approach has proven highly effective, allowing for the subsequent analysis of biotin-tagged proteins using mass spectrometry.
 In our exploration of subcellular structures, particularly stress granules, the system achieved 96% specificity in identifying SG proteins among the top-ranked proteins and discovered novel SGs not previously recorded in SG databases.
-The specificity and accuracy highlight the platform's capability in characterizing novel biomarkers for cellular components, enhancing our understanding of cellular stress mechanisms, and unveiling new therapeutic targets.
-It is not only advances disease research by elucidating stress granules' roles in disease mechanisms but also opens new avenues for the development of targeted therapies.
+The specificity and accuracy highlight the platform's capability in characterizing novel biomarkers for cellular components, enhancing our understanding of cellular stress granules' roles in disease mechanisms but also opens new avenues for the development of targeted therapies.
 Future research will focus on the functional roles of these proteins, the contribution of stress granule dynamics to disease pathogenesis, and the potential of specific proteins as therapeutic targets.
-Overall, MicroscoopTM is a transformative platform for cellular biology and disease research, providing novel insights and innovative treatments for stress-related diseases.
+Overall, Microscoop® is a transformative platform for cellular biology and disease research, providing novel insights and innovative treatments for stress-related diseases.